Penn Carey Law - Logo

 Summer Public Interest Internship Funding Opportunities

 Students work with counselors from the Office of Career Strategy and the Toll Public Interest Center to find the right program for their public interest internship and funding needs.
-Penn Carey Law’s guaranteed summer funding program provides financial support for public interest work in government, legal services, non-profit organizations, and NGOs.
+Penn Carey Law’s guaranteed summer funding program provides financial support for public interest work in government, legal services, nonprofit organizations, and NGOs.

 Postgraduate Fellowships

-Each year, Penn Carey Law students and recent graduates secure career-launching public interest fellowships with the Skadden Foundation, Equal Justice Works, the Independence Foundation, Immigrant Justice Corps, and Gideon’s Promise.
+Each year, Penn Carey Law students and recent graduates secure career-launching public interest fellowships including with the Skadden Foundation, Equal Justice Works, the Independence Foundation, Immigrant Justice Corps, and Gideon’s Promise.
 Penn Carey Law also has its own robust fellowship program:

-• The Langer, Grogan and Diver Fellowship in Social Justice — Generously funded by Penn Carey Law alumni at Langer, Grogan & Diver P.C., this fellowship is a Delaware Valley-based fellowship that will fund one year of full-time work at a sponsoring public interest organization.
+• THE LANGER, GROGAN AND DIVER FELLOWSHIP IN SOCIAL JUSTICE — Generously funded by Penn Carey Law alumni at Langer, Grogan & Diver P.C., this fellowship is a Delaware Valley-based fellowship that will fund one year of full-time work at a sponsoring public interest organization.

 • The Penn Carey Law Public Interest Fellowships — These fellowships fund one year of full-time work at a national or international sponsoring public interest organization.